wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v1.5.0 - 30/01/2010
+- Added registration fields pre-filed within URL support (thanks to Charlie Markwick for sponsoring)
+- Fixed WordPress MU unique registration mode was completely broken (introduced with v1.5.0 beta2) (thanks to Nicolene Heunis)
+- Fixed WordPress MU per-blog registration was not working if main site had the plug-in disabled
+- Fixed WordPress MU per-blog A&U Extended was not working
+- Readme file updated

+v1.5.0 beta2 - 22/11/2009
+- Added roles support to Extra Fields (thanx to Jakob Wallsten for sponsoring)
+- Added public search support (thanx to Jakob Wallsten and Nacho Arribas for sponsoring)
+- Added public profile support (thanx to Jakob Wallsten and Nacho Arribas for sponsoring)
+- Added WordPress MU per-blog support (thanx to Uwe Moosheimer for sponsoring)
+- Fixed picture fields visualization in profile (introduced with v1.5.0 beta1)
+- Fixed text fields visualization in profile
+- Fixed admin page was completely screwed for some translations like Swedish (thanks to Erik Billerby for pointing it)
+- Fixed some fields were ignored when adding new user from user-new.php in some circumstances (thanks to Erik Billerby for pointing it)
+- Fixed rules were applied anyway when adding new user from user-new.php (introduced with v1.5.0 beta1)
+- Fixed WordPress fields' rules were applied anyway when updating profile (introduced with v1.5.0 beta1)
+- Fixed rules were applied in some circumstances when updating profile even if the field was hidden (introduced with v1.5.0 beta1)
+- Fixed get_cimyFieldValue function was too slow when retrieving data using user_id and field_id (thanks to Erik Billerby for pointing it)
+- Fixed A&U Extended search was not properly working when dropdown or dropdown-multi fields were present
+- Fixed get_cimyFieldValue was returning an uncleaned label for dropdown-multi fields
+- Fixed Biographical Info sometimes were disappearing for no apparent reason (thanks to Edward)
+- Updated Swedish translation (Erik)
+- Updated Italian translation

+v1.5.0 beta1 - 16/08/2009
+- Added WordPress 2.8.x support
+- Added dropdown-multi support (thanks to Natural Building Network)
+- Added file upload support (thanks to Karl Sandoval)
+- Added rules check also during profile update (WP >= 2.8.x only)
+- Added possibility to see up to 5000 users per page on A&U Extended page
+- Added Spanish translation (David Gil)
+- Changed max length for: label, description and value up to 50000 chars
+- Fixed avatar and picture upload were not working for some languages like French (thanks to Miss K)
+- Fixed Extra Fields were displayed after other plugins in the registration page (thanks to Nicolene Heunis)
+- Fixed to not display 'picture' if the file does not exists in A&U Extended page
+- Fixed an untranslatable word in A&U Extended page
+- Readme file updated
+- Updated Italian translation

 v1.4.0 - 18/03/2009
 - Added user_id in the array returned by get_cimyFieldValue function
 - Added regular expression to equalTo rule for text, textarea, textarea-rich, password, dropdown (thanks to Shane Hartman for the patch)